Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 About the Program Narrative

 The program narrative is a research proposal outlined as follows.
-The narrative should include a title page, a table of contents and the main body.
+The narrative should include a title page, resubmit response (if applicable), a table of contents, and the main proposal body, and any necessary appendices.

-resubmitting a proposal previously presented to NIJ, the program narrative should also contain a resubmit response.
+resubmitting a proposal previously presented to NIJ, the program narrative should contain a resubmit response.

 See “Can an applicant institution reapply for a candidate who does not receive an award?” under Review and Awarding.